pvmoore/Spindle/extensions/spindle-language/README.md

-# pup README
+# Spindle README

-This is the README for your extension "pup".
+This is the README for your extension "spindle".
 After writing up a brief description, we recommend including the following sections.

 ## Features